5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/I225_stock_vs_cstmfw.md

 # Conditions for Intel I225-V and 3rd party WiFi/LAN cards to work

-I noticed that some users have issues with getting both 3rd party WiFi and Ethernet cards to work if they dropped the DMAR table and replaced it with a modified one with removed memory regions.
-The DMAR table of the Z490 Vision G contains 2 reserved memory regions – one of theme is for the XCHI Controller which handles USB.
+I noticed that some users have issues with getting both 3rd party WiFi and Ethernet cards to work if they dropped the `DMAR` table and replaced it with a modified one without reserved memory regions.
+The DMAR table of the Z490 Vision G contains 2 reserved memory regions – one of theme is for the XHCI Controller which handles USB.

-I've read in a support thread for the Aquantia 10 Gigabit Ethernet Card that it worked when the memory region for the XHCI controller (PCI Path: 14,00) remained in the DMAR table.
-So I conducted some tests with 3 variants of the DMAR table: one without memory regions and 2 more with either one or the other memory region included.
-It turns out:
+I've read in a support thread for the Aquantia 10 Gigabit Ethernet Card that it worked when the memory region for the XHCI controller (**PCI Path: 14,00**) remained in the DMAR table.
+So I conducted some tests with 3 variants of the DMAR table: one without memory regions and two more with either one or the other memory region removed.
+It turns out that:

 - If you've flashed the custom firmware for the Intel I225-V Controller, it doesn't matter if you drop, replace or keep the stock `DMAR` table – it will work, as long as `Vt-d` is enabled and `DisableIoMapper` is set to `false`.
-3rd Party Wifi/Ethernet cards may still require aforementioned Memory Regions, so it's best to not drop/replace the DMAR table!
+3rd Party Wifi/Ethernet cards may still require aforementioned memory regions, so it's best to not drop/replace the DMAR table!
-- On the stock firmware, it's a different story.
+- When using the stock firmware, it's a different story.

 Below you find the results of my tests and recommended settings for different scenarios.